Norton Engineering Inc.

 "Reducing the Risk of Inflow and Infiltration (I/I) in New Sewer Construction"

-Robinson, Sandink and Lapp for SCC, 2019
+Robinson, Sandink and Lapp for Standards Council of Canada, 2019

 Norton, ICLR, and Engineers Canada worked with an expert stakeholder committee from across Canada to develop a National Standard of Canada.
 This document is largely based on Norton's self-published manuals of best practice (see "Publications").